 There are pheasants in places where you wouldn't expect them, such as roof tops and very high walls.

 The hens are as adventurous.
 They seem to like built up areas too.
-They love the main patio interior yard of the park, as if most news were to be gathered there.
+They love the main patio interior yard of the park while people have champaign breakfasts there.

 That's the main article of a fairly extended series.